koalagang/crunchyroll-cli/README.md

 This is free software, and you are welcome to redistribute it under certain conditions.\
 For more details please refer to https://github.com/koalagang/crunchyroll-cli/blob/main/LICENSE.

 Crunchyroll CLI also uses parts of other libre software.
-For details regarding that, see `LICENSE-NOTICE.md` from the `docs` in this repository.
+For details regarding that, see `LICENSE-NOTICE.md` from the `docs` folder in this repository.

 ## Similar projects